-When we do our long term projections for our clients and our own company we generally look at research from two leading Tourism organizations.
+When we do our long term projections for our international travel clients and our own company we generally look at research from two leading Tourism organizations.
 WTO or the World Tourism Organization in headquartered in Spain and US Travel based in Washington DC.
 The outlook from both organizations is very promising.

 According to the World Tourism Organization, the long-term forecast for tourism is positive.
 Although tourism in the last few years has been challenged by multiple events, UNWTO maintains its long-term positive forecast for the moment.